norman-brooks/Python_Course_Projects/README.md

 Created 2 classes that inherit from another class.
 Each "child" class has 2 of their own attributes

 Inheritance Challenge
-On this program I created a child class that inherits functionality from a parent class
+On this program I created a child class that inherits functionality from a parent class.

+Lists Challenge
+Created a list.
+Used a for loop.
+Used the append () method and concatenated two lists.

+Operators Challenge
+Used multiple operators.

+Random Challenge
+Displayed random number 1-100

+Sets Challenge
+Created a set and used the add (), remove (), and difference () methods.

 Polymorphism Submission Assignment
 On this assignment I created 2 classes that inherit from another class.
 Each child class has at least 2 of their own attributes.